jeremylynch83/drjeremylynch/master.md

 ## Medical History and Physical Examination

-The first step in diagnosing a DAVF typically involves a thorough review of your medical history.
+The first step involves a thorough review of your medical history.
 Your doctor will ask you detailed questions about your symptoms, including their nature, duration, and severity.
 They may also ask you about your overall health, including any other medical conditions you may have and any medications you are currently taking.

 In addition, they might inquire about any history of trauma, infection, or surgery.
 This is because these factors can sometimes contribute to the development of a DAVF.
 For instance, a prior injury or surgery to the head might damage the blood vessels, leading to the abnormal connections seen in DAVFs.
 Similarly, certain infections can also affect the blood vessels in the dura.